ConnorJenkins-dev/diffEarth/Internal Documents/working-agreement.md

 General Working Environment
 * Disagreements will be handled respectfully
 * Ideas reviewed critically by the team
-* Alternative ideas will be raised and discussed
+* Alternative ideas will be documented, raised and discussed